 Both sides have their cons.
 Some people believe that the look-say approach with whole language reading is not suitable for teaching children to read.
 However, teachers did not like all the worksheets that often come along with the phonics approach.

-Researchers have been looking for a balanced approach to end the debate that has been going on for decades.
+Researchers have been looking for a balanced approach to reading to end the debate that has been going on for decades.

 Today many teachers would not consider themselves an advocate for either approach.
 Most importantly, no teacher will find one perfect way to teach reading.